ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 **Returned value**

--   `value` converted to the [Int64](../data-types/int-uint.md) data type as the first Snowflake ID at that time.
+-   Input value converted to the [Int64](../data-types/int-uint.md) data type as the first Snowflake ID at that time.

 **Example**